keithbabinec/Archivial/Doc/Commands/Start-ArchivialNetworkSourceRescan.md

 Medium priority sources are scanned every 12 hours.
 High priority sources are scanned every hour.

-Please see the Get-OzetteNetworkSources command to find the ID of an existing source you would like to rescan.
+Please see the Get-ArchivialNetworkSources command to find the ID of an existing source you would like to rescan.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-C:\> Start-OzetteNetworkSourceRescan -SourceID 2
+C:\> Start-ArchivialNetworkSourceRescan -SourceID 2
 ```

 Forces a rescan of the Network Source with the specified ID.

 ### EXAMPLE 2
 ```
-C:\> Get-OzetteNetworkSources | Start-OzetteNetworkSourceRescan
+C:\> Get-ArchivialNetworkSources | Start-ArchivialNetworkSourceRescan
 ```

-Forces a rescan of all defined Network Sources being monitored by Ozette.
+Forces a rescan of all defined Network Sources being monitored by Archivial.

 ### EXAMPLE 3
 ```
-C:\> Get-OzetteNetworkSources | Where Path -like "*\\drobo-nas\*" | Start-OzetteNetworkSourceRescan
+C:\> Get-ArchivialNetworkSources | Where Path -like "*\\drobo-nas\*" | Start-ArchivialNetworkSourceRescan
 ```

 Forces a rescan of any Network Sources that match the path filter.